Susan’s Next Tour: English Gardens 2020

 Photo courtesy Highgrove Royal Gardens

 I’m excited to announce my next garden tour to you today.
-For 2020, I’ll be leading a group to see some of the most gorgeous English Gardens and we’ll also visit the largest flower show in the world, Hampton Court Garden Festival.
+For 2020, I’ll be leading a group to see some of the most gorgeous English Gardens.
+We’ll also visit the largest flower show in the world, Hampton Court Garden Festival.
 How cool is that?

-I’ll be giving a presentation on the tour on Mon., Nov.
-18 from 2:30 to 4 p.m. at South Hill Library (3324 S. Perry St.) and all are welcome.
-Even if you live elsewhere, the travel agent I work with (Val Day) can get you to London so you can join the group, so that’s another option.
+I will give a presentation on the tour on Mon., Nov.
+18 from 2:30 to 4 p.m. at South Hill Library (3324 S. Perry St.).
+All are welcome.
+Even if you live elsewhere, the travel agent I work with (Val Day) can get you to London.
+So you can join the group, so that’s another option.

 But for now, here’s what you need to know:

-The dates of the trip are June 30 to July 11, 2020.
-This trip is a bit later than the last two tours I’ve led but that’s so we could attend the Hampton Court Garden Festival.
+The dates of the English Gardens trip are June 30 to July 11, 2020.
+It’s a bit later but that’s so we can attend the Hampton Court Garden Festival.

 We’ll have a tour escort during the trip who is absolutely awesome.
-Her name is Cosetta Zanobetti — yes, she was born in Italy but she’s lived in England since she was 18 so she has a British accent and is such a delightful gal.
-Cosetta is passionate about gardening and really knows the history of the regions we’ll be visiting as well as the gardens we’ll see.
+Her name is Cosetta Zanobetti — she was born in Italy but she’s lived in England since she was 18.
+She has a British accent and is such a delightful gal.
+Cosetta is passionate about gardening and really knows the history of the regions we’ll be visiting.
 She was our tour escort for last year’s English gardens trip and everyone loved her!

-We’ll also have our own private coach for the trip which is large and comfy and gives us a lot of flexibility from day to day.
+We’ll also have our own private coach for the trip.
+It’ll be is large and comfy and give us a lot of flexibility from day to day.

-We will have three home bases during the trip, which makes it less hectic and eliminates the feeling that you’re living out of a suitcase the whole time.
+We’ll have three home bases during the trip, which makes it less hectic.
+You won’t feel like you’re living out of a suitcase the whole time.
 The hotels will be in the Cheltenham area (3 nights), Shrewsbury (3 nights) and London (4 nights).

 The flights are roundtrip from Spokane, which is ideal.
-But again, if you live elsewhere in the States, talk with Val Day to see what she can set up for you so you can meet us at Heathrow airport on July 1st.
+But if you live elsewhere in the States, talk with Val to see what she can set up for you.

-Here are the places we’ll visit: please note that I’ve included links for each garden so you can drool over the photos and learn more about them.
+Here are the places we’ll visit.
+I’ve included links for each garden so you can drool over the photos and learn more about them.

 English Gardens 2020